thephm/signal_md/docs/guide.md

 ### My slug

-The `my-slug` setting defines which person you are People config
+The `my-slug` setting defines which person you are in the People config.

 #### Example